-Two Bedroom Three Bedroom Four Bedroom Five Bedroom Six Bedroom \$500.00 \$550.00 \$600.00 \$650.00 \$700.00 regulations, and state law in its screening processes.
+Two Bedroom Two Bedroom Three Bedroom Five Bedroom Six Bedroom \$500.00 \$550.00 \$600.00 \$650.00 \$700.00

 APPENDIX H: APPLICANT CRIMINAL HISTORY SCREENING CRITERIA

 These guidelines assist MPHA in determining whether an applicant should be admitted or denied housing assistance due to their criminal history.
 There is no presumption that an applicant with a criminal conviction should be denied assistance.
 Rather, MPHA will, in compliance with federal regulations 24 C.F.R. § 960.203(d), give each applicant consideration "to the time, nature, and extent of the applicant's conduct, including the seriousness of the offense."
 In addition, MPHA will give consideration to mitigating factors, if any, and factors which might indicate a reasonable probability of favorable future conduct.